Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Introduction

-We begin by providing a first look at group harmonics, making use of more familiar examples, e.g., $SO(3)$ and $SO(2,1)$.
-The $ w$-$\sigma $ variables bear a direct connection to the MASG.
-An explicit construction of casual zonal spherical functions is introduced next for $SO(d,2)$, leading to the desired group harmonics for CFT as functions of cross ratios.
-One arrives at an integral representation for these group harmonics, i.e., the resulting causal zonal spherical functions can be expressed as integrals over the subgroup $H$, Eq. (\ref{eq:genindch}),

-where as before, $\vec \lambda = -\vec \rho+{\widetilde{\lambda}}$.
-The integrand is referred to as the inductive character, with $\vec t(a)=(y,\eta)$.
-We present explicit results for $ d=1,2 $.
-In particular, explicit evaluation of Eq. (\ref{eq:genindch}) for $d=2$ leads to Minkowski conformal blocks satisfying boundary condition, Eq. (\ref{eq:MCB}), in agreement with that derived in \cite{Raben:2018rbn}. \end{itemize} \end{enumerate}
+where as before, $\vec \lambda = -\vec \rho+\vec{\widetilde{\lambda}}$.
+The integrand is referred to as the inductive character, with $\vec t(a)=(y,\eta)$~\footnote{The factor ${\vec \lambda} \cdot {\vec {t}(h_1a)}$ in the equation above, typically expressed by an abbreviated shorthand notation in mathematical literature, has to be understood in terms of Iwasawa decomposition, i.e., $\vec {t}(h_1a)=(y_I,\eta_I)$.
+The subgroup $a$ is parametrized in a Cartan decomposition, Eq. (\ref{eq:biH}).}.
+In particular, explicit evaluation of Eq. (\ref{eq:genindch}) for $d=2$ leads to causal Minkowski conformal blocks satisfying boundary condition, Eq. (\ref{eq:MCB}), in agreement with that derived in \cite{Raben:2018rbn}. \end{itemize}

-Let us re-state the main goal of this paper: {\it To clarify the suggestion made in Refs. \cite{Raben:2018rbn,kravchuk2018light,Mack:2019akh,mack2007simple} that Lorentzian CFT 4-point amplitudes can be treated directly in terms of the principal series representation of $SO(d,2)$, Eq. (\ref{eq:double-mellin}), and to construct causal representation functions appropriate for Lorentzian physics directly from an embedding space approach}.
-Our emphasis in this study is on the discontinuity of connected Minkowski Green's function.
-It is non-vanishing, due to causality, only within the scattering regions.
-The full Minkowski amplitude can be recovered formally via a dispersion relation, after proper consideration is made for analyticity, subtraction, etc. This as well as other pertinent issues will be discussed in Sec. \ref{sec:conclusion}.